ZaneH/heybilly/README.md

 - [ ] Add more fine-tuning data
 - [ ] Play TTS response if the graph fails completely
 - [ ] Figure out how the `validate_inputs` function could be useful (currently unused)
-- [ ] Improve speed of voice transcription
+- [ ] Improve speed of voice transcription (VAD, etc.)
 - [ ] Play TTS through computer if the user doesn't want to use the Discord bot
 - [ ] Add more built-in nodes (Decision node, etc.)
 - [ ] ~~Add user_text_prompt node~~ (In progress)
+- [ ] Feed previous request into next request (e.g. "What is the weather in New York?" -> "What about the time?")

 #### Low Priority